Table Of Contents

 22. ZenPack – Azure cloud services monitoring by Zenoss

-In Zenoss Cloud, ZenPacks act as plugins.
-The ZenPack SDK contains tools and documentation you can use to add to Zenoss’ Azure monitoring capabilities.
+ZenPacks act as plugins in Zenoss Cloud.
+The ZenPack SDK contains tools and documentation for adding to Zenoss’s Azure monitoring capabilities.

 Typically, they extend Zenoss with new monitoring targets.
 Zenoss developed zenpacklib to streamline the process of building custom ZenPacks.
-Meanwhile, the Zenoss Service Dynamics (ZSD) tool facilitates holistic health and performance monitoring using granular and adaptive infrastructure relationship models.
+Meanwhile, using granular and adaptive infrastructure relationship models, the Zenoss Service Dynamics (ZSD) tool facilitates holistic health and performance monitoring.

 23. ScienceLogic – Agent and agentless monitoring for Azure resources, services, and apps